 - Bali Hai Sunset Dinner Cruise

 - Royal Mengwi Temple, Monkey Forest & Tanah Lot Excursion

 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River

 - Highlights Of Bali Full-Day Tour

-While Kamasan Village refers to a small community of painters, it holds a place of great significance in the history and culture of the kingdom of Klungkung, dating back to times when the painters were commissioned by the royal courts.
-Much of the oldest Kamasan style paintings can be seen adorning the ceilings and walls of the Kerta Gosa ‘hall of justice’ in the centre of Semarapura town.
-The artform has persisted until today, with much of the detailed lines and shadings in natural dyes of red and ochre applied onto cloth, bark, and more recently, canvas.
+While Kamasan Village refers to a small community of painters, it holds a place of great significance in the history and culture of the kingdom of Klungkung.
+In the old days, Kamasan painters were commissioned by the royal courts.
+The artform has persisted to this day – much of the detailed lines and shadings in natural dyes of red and ochre applied onto cloth, bark, and more recently, canvas.

-A unique aspect of Kamasan paintings in public installations is that they are painted collaboratively, hence are anonymous.
-The production of these works also follow strict rules, such as when to start a project, what to feature and how to depict certain episodes, since they all carry religious significace.
-You can also witness the creation of more contemporary art pieces at various studios throughout the village and even take up a brush and learn some strokes yourself.
-A fine quality, 1-meter scroll of Kamasan art sells from around IDR 2.5 million apiece.
+A unique aspect of Kamasan paintings in public installations is that they are painted collaboratively, so the creations tend to be anonymous.
+The production of these works also follows strict rules, such as when to start a project, what to feature and how to depict certain episodes, since they all carry religious significance.
+Today, you can witness the creation of more contemporary art pieces at various studios throughout the village and even take up a brush and learn some strokes yourself.